-This appliance is available only in slide control.
-The following instructions detail the method of operation however the basic operation of the appliance involves the ignition of a pilot burner (See page 7 for spillage monitoring details-ODS), then the control of the main burner with LOW and HIGH settings.
+This appliance is available with two operating methods, namely manual control and slide control.
+The following instructions detail both methods of operation however the basic operation of the appliance involves the ignition of a pilot burner (See page 7 for spillage monitoring details-ODS), then the control of the main burner with LOW and HIGH settings.

 This appliance has a naked flame and as with all heating appliances a fireguard should be used for the protection of children, the elderly and infirm.
-The fireguard should conform to BS8423: 2002 (Fireguards or use with Gas Heating Appliances).
+The fireguard should conform to BS8423 : 2002 (Fireguards or use with Gas Heating Appliances).